lsoralnolkagel/lsoralnolkagel/ReadMe.md

 # 💫 About Me:
-As a Python Backend Engineer with over 3 years of experience I have worked mainly with Python and its frameworks and libraries.
-I worked in sectors of education, e-commerce, computer vision and machine learning.
-I’m deeply interested in data storage system optimization, web-development, optimization and increase in efficiency of applications used in various fields, including using AI.
+As a Python Backend Engineer with over 4 years of experience I have worked mainly with Python and its frameworks and libraries.
+In addition to Python development, I have extensive experience working with databases, caching systems, message brokers, and other backend infrastructure components.
+I am skilled in designing and maintaining systems capable of handling high loads and have solid expertise in microservices architecture.
+My professional background spans sectors such as education, e-commerce, oil and gas industry, computer vision, and machine learning.
+I’m deeply interested in data storage system optimization, web development, and improving the efficiency and performance of applications used across various fields, including leveraging AI technologies.

 # 💻 Tech Stack: